ergogen/ergogen/README.md

 Feature ideas, documentation improvements, examples, tests, or pull requests welcome!
 Get in touch on our **[Discord]**, and we can definitely find something you can help with, if you'd like to.

+From an administrative standpoint, please note that we'd like to keep the Git history linear and the test suite comprehensive, so if you do issue a PR, make sure it's A) a straight chain of commits, B) it's always rebased on the current `develop`, and C) the test coverage remains at 100%.

 <br>